Ayum Forest Reserve

-The Ayum Forest Reserve is found in the Asunafo South District in the Brong Ahafo Region of Ghana.
+The Ayum Forest Reserve is found in the Asunafo South District in the Ahafo Region of Ghana.
 It was established in 1940.
 This site is 112 km^{2}.

 It is connected to the Subim Reserve and the Bonsam Bepo Reserve, and together they cover about 488 square kilometers.
 It plays a key role in conserving biodiversity in Guinean Moist Forest Eco-Region.
-The area contains a small number of chimpanzees, elephants and other endangered species.
+The area contains a small number of chimpanzees, elephants and other endangered species and snails, nuts, fuelwoods.